University of Idaho

 Demonstrated experience working directly with youth and adult audiences and experience collaborating with community organizations to provide educational experiences to diverse youth audiences and others.

 Demonstrated competency in people related skills such as teaching, problem solving, communication, conflict management, relationship building and leadership development.

 Ability to work well in a team, provide effective leadership for Extension programming, and provide marketing and promotion of the 4-H program.

-Ability to communicate (oral, written, listening, public speaking/presentation skills).
+Ability to communicate (verbal, written, listening, public speaking/presentation skills).

 Ability to recruit, teach, and manage volunteers.

 Computer literacy as demonstrated by the use of technology in programming.

 Ability to meet the expectations and requirements of the rank of Instructor and/or Senior Instructor.

 Extension experience in 4-H Youth Development, or applicable professional experience.

 Knowledge of Blaine county and the surrounding area.